Why Choose a Partnership Business Structure in Australia: Pro and Cons

 What’s a Partnership Business Structure?

-First things first, let’s get our heads around what a partnership actually is.
+First things first, let’s get our heads around what a partnership is.
+A partnership is a business structure where two or more people or entities share ownership, profits, responsibilities, and liabilities.
 The Australian Government’s business.gov.au explains that a partnership is “a business structure where two or more people or entities run a business together, but not as a company.”

 It’s like sharing a flat with your mates, but instead of splitting the rent and chores, you’re sharing the responsibilities and profits of a business.